mulesoft-labs/api-console-cli/README.md

 ## Features

 -   **build** - Build the api console application optimized for production
 -   **generate-json** - Regenerates the JSON file that can be used as a data source in the Console
 -   **serve** - Creates a http server on local machine and serves content of current folder.
+-   **dev** - Observes a directory with the API spec and runs the API console preview.
+Refreshes the API data when a file in the directory change.

 ## Installation